hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/04_bcbio_nextgen.md

 	$ cd mov10_project/work

 **`bcbio` pipeline runs in parallel using the IPython parallel framework.
-This allows scaling beyond the cores available on a single machine, and requires multiple machines with a shared filesystem like standard cluster environments.**
+This allows scaling beyond the cores available on a single machine, and requires multiple machines with a shared filesystem like standard cluster environments.** `bcbio` is essentially creating its own mini-scheduler system with a single controller process that optimizes jobs on the worker nodes such that the job gets finished as fast and efficient as possible.
 Although, we will only ask for a single core in our job submission script `bcbio` will use the parameters provided in the command to spin up the appropriate number of cores required at each stage of the pipeline.

 To run `bcbio` we call the same python script that we used for creating the config file `bcbio_nextgen.py` but we add different parameters: